meganchlin/People-Management-System/README.md

 - **Group View**: Lists all groups with their members, facilitating efficient group management.
 - **Add/Edit/Delete Group**: Users can create new groups, modify existing groups, or delete groups as required.
 - **Download/Upload Functionality**: Allows users to download their profiles and upload changes (restricted to the login person's own profile).
-- **Login Screen**: Provides a secure login interface with default credentials (admin/admin).
+- **Login Screen**: Provides a login interface with default credentials (admin/admin).
 New users can also register using their netID from the database.

 ## Personalized View Example